ceesiyamoah/LicencePlateRecog/readme.md

 - Sarah Addai

 ># Introduction
 This project aims to solve the issue of the management of car parks in Ghana.
-Often in car parks, Attendants have to note the entry time and departure time of the vehicle before making a charge and issuing a receipt.
+Often in car parks, attendants have to note the entry time and departure time of the vehicle before making a charge and issuing a receipt.
 There are also cases where anyone who has to use the parking lot has to be issued a ticket upon entry and on exit will have to produce this receipt.
-These methods can be inefficient and time wasting.
+These methods are inefficient and time wasting.

 >> **Car Park Automation** seeks to eliminate these issues by using the number plates of vehicles entering and exiting the parking lot. **Car Park Automation** uses Computer Vision(*Artificial Neural networks*) to detect the number plates using images from a camera positioned at points of entry and exit of the parking lot.